sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 Reserved Fields
 {% endanchor %}

 Your account comes preloaded with reserved fields that cannot be removed.
 The following field names are all reserved: id, first_name, last_name, email, lists, created_at, updated_at, last_emailed, last_clicked, last_opened.
-With the exception of first_name, last_name, and email, these fields are auto-populated by SendGrid.
+Except first_name, last_name, and email, these fields are auto-populated by SendGrid.

 {% anchor h2 %}
 Deleting a Custom Field